amzn/amzn-drivers/kernel/linux/ena/README.rst

 interrupt vector per Tx/Rx queue pair, adaptive interrupt moderation, and CPU cacheline optimized data placement.

-The ENA driver supports industry standard TCP/IP offload features such as checksum offload and TCP transmit segmentation offload (TSO).
+The ENA driver supports industry standard TCP/IP offload features such as checksum offload.
 Receive-side scaling (RSS) is supported for multi-core scaling.

 The ENA driver and its corresponding devices implement health monitoring mechanisms such as watchdog, enabling the device and driver